MS Hamburg accidents and incidents

 The June 2016 issued MAIB report (UK's "Marine Accident Investigation Branch") found the crew and the Captain contributed to the vessel's grounding.
 The Captain was prosecuted for failing the passage plan, as well as for failing to report the accident.

 On May 5, 2015, a fishing net tangled in the propeller (propulsion unit) while the vessel was off South East England's coast.
 The ship was then diverted to Southampton England for inspection.

 |30 April 2015||Propulsion / Power Loss|

-On April 30, 2015, the ship suffered engine failure caused by oil leak.
-The next scheduled cruises were canceled after the passenger disembarkation in Tanger Morocco.
+On April 30, 2015, the ship suffered engine failure caused by an oil leak.
+The next scheduled cruises were cancelled after the passenger disembarkation in Tanger Morocco.

 |11 March 2010||Ship Collision / Allision|

-The collision was due to stronger then anticipated current and winds.
+The collision was due to stronger than anticipated current and winds.
 The cruise ship's bow was damaged.
 The 7 pm departure for Hong Kong China was delayed.
 No injuries were reported.

 |09 December 2008||Pirates / Terrorist Attacks|

-(C Columbus) On December 9, 2008, due to fear of attacks from Somali pirates, the shipoperator Hapag Lloyd Cruises announced that as precautionary measure, all passengers will be flown over Gulf of Aden (Arabian Sea) instead of passing through the pirate-infested waters.
+(C Columbus) On December 9, 2008, due to fear of attacks from Somali pirates, the ship operator Hapag Lloyd Cruises announced that as a precautionary measure, all passengers will be flown over Gulf of Aden (Arabian Sea) instead of passing through the pirate-infested waters.

-All the 246 passengers plus most crew were disembarked in port Aden (Yemen).
-From yemen they were flown to Dubai UAE, from where continueed into the itinerary.
+All the 246 passengers plus most crews were disembarked in port Aden (Yemen).
+From Yemen, they were flown to Dubai UAE and continued into the itinerary.